iterative/dvc.org/content/docs/start/experiments.md

 ⚠️ This feature is only available in DVC 2.0 ⚠️

 <abbr>Experiments</abbr> proliferate quickly in ML projects where there are many
-parameters to tune or other permutations of the code or data.
+parameters to tune or other permutations of the code.
 We can organize such projects and only keep what we ultimately need with `dvc experiments`.
 DVC can track your experiments without you needing to commit each one in Git, so that your repo doesn't become polluted with all of your experiments.
 You can get rid of experiments once you no longer need them.

 > 📖 See [Experiment Management](/doc/user-guide/experiment-management) for more
 > information on DVC's approach.